 Community outreach

 We strive to support communities to be compassionate, connected and resilient, where every individual has a voice, feels heard, and is empowered to embrace their journey with courage and authenticity.
-Towards this vision, we have established a leading outreach service that brings evidence-informed creative arts programs to local communities across Melbourne – from our home in the Yarra Ranges.
+Towards this vision, our leading outreach service brings evidence-informed creative arts programs to local communities across Melbourne - from our home in the Yarra Ranges.

 This service is for schools, universities, hospitals, councils, local businesses and organisations interested in the benefits of the arts for community wellbeing.